 8. Travel or ride as light as possible

-Traveling light means putting less weight on your bike and hence, the engine needs to pull that much lesser load.
-It will give engine a breathing space as required and your bike should perform better as compared to when traveling with heavier luggage.
+Traveling light means putting less weight on your bike, and hence, the engine needs to pull a lesser load too.
+It will give the engine a breathing space as required, and your bike should perform better as compared to when traveling with heavier luggage.

 9. Riding with pillion on 100cc bike to Ladakh, hmm?